 Glastonbury Lake Village has been described as the country’s best preserved prehistoric village.
 Excavated and recorded in the early 20th century, its story is told at the museum at the Tribunal in Glastonbury.
 It has a vast collection of fascinating finds on display, such as decorated hair combs, brooches and beads.

 The leather trade of Glastonbury and Street was inextricably linked to the agricultural wealth of the Avalon Marshes and the Polden Hills.
 The most famous of these companies, Clarks Shoes, was established in Street in 1825 and is still going strong.
-The town is home to the Shoe Museum which tells both the story of Clarks Shoes and of the shoe itself.
+The town was also home to the Shoe Museum which told both the story of Clarks Shoes and of the shoe itself.

 Great Crested Grebes – Lynne Newton